Browser Cache Effectiveness

 Wide ranging discussion by Steve Souders in 2012 of why caching is not as effective as it could be.
 Includes that statistic that for users whose caches are full, the typical time to fill is 4 hours of active browsing, or 20 hours of clock time.

 Steve Souders asks why 40-60% of unique users have an empty cache at least once per day.
-The culprit seems to be cache eviction: browsers caches are typically too small, given the space available on desktop machines, and arguably cache eviction policies are no longer appropriate (scripts should be more aggresively cached than images, for instance).
+The issue is that browser caches are typically too small, given the space available on desktop machines, and arguably cache eviction policies are no longer appropriate (scripts should be more aggresively cached than images, for instance).

 Steve Souders tests the percentage of sites from the HTTP Archive that use any given version of JQuery from the Google Hosted Libraries CDN.
 There is substantial version fragmentation and no version is referenced by more than 2% of sites.
 Without consolidation, it seems unlikely that including JQuery through an CDN will create a substantial caching effect.